RazrFalcon/notes-on-svg-parsing/src/isolated-groups.md

 Most people are familiar with the concept of layers from image editing applications like Photoshop.
 Where each shape, image and text are represented as individual layers and each of those layers can be arbitrarily grouped.<br>
-It's a pretty simple idea.
-You essentially have a stack of images that are blended together to produce the final image.<br>
+It's a pretty simple and intuitive idea.
+We essentially have a stack of images that are blended together to produce the final image.<br>
 And while SVG's XML structure may look like a tree of layers - it's not.